dr-jts/jeql/README.md

 JEQL provides an extensive set of commands and functions, including:

 * Readers and Writers for many textual and spatial formats
+* functions for:
-* functions for geometry manipulation
+  * geometry manipulation
+  * String manipulation
-* functions for String manipulation, including RegEX processing
+  * RegEX matching and extracting

 More information is available on the Tsusiat Software [JEQL Home Page](http://tsusiatsoftware.net/jeql/main.html).